Your Garden in October.

 Pruning Climbing Roses.

-First remove the dead flowers, diseased or dying branches using shears, this will then encourage further growth in early 2022.
+First remove the dead flowers, and diseased or dying branches using shears, this will then encourage further growth.

 When rejuvenating rose plants, saw away any dead stumps at the bottom of the plant, this will prevent rain collection, which encourages rot.
 After pruning your roses boost the plant by spreading some rose fertiliser over the soil and mulch them with 5cm of garden compost.
 This will help rejuvenate the plant and provide nutrients for the winter months.